open/close all folders

 - "The Time of Angels" and "Flesh and Stone" have a variation.
 Staring at an Angel for too long eventually creates an image of an Angel, which is also an Angel, inside your eye.
 As you can imagine, this is fatal.

 - In "The Crimson Horror" the Doctor says this is rubbish, but it can happen under certain chemical conditions.
 Which happen to him.

 - In the pilot episode of the Robocop show, Robo used this to discover that Cray Mallardo was the person killing vagrants.
 He had to do a lot of processing on the image to get something clear enough to identify what he was looking at.

 - In the first season finale of American Gods, Easter examines the zombified Laura's eyes to see the face of her killer.

 - Once on The Ricky Gervais Show, Risky and Steve convinced Karl that scientists had discovered that crabs dream and devised a way to extract the pictures that were somehow recorded on the insides of their eyes.

-- In Los Angeles 2035, some mutants withe the right Psy + mutation can look a dead in the eyes and watch the lasts moments of his life.
+- In Los Angeles 2035, some mutants withe the right Psy + mutation can look a dead person in the eyes and watch the last moments of his life.
 It is noted that post-mortem eye mutilation gets more and more common since the Police started employing mutants.